LachlanDev/Discord-BOT-Dashboard-V2/docs/docs/installation/basic.md

 ```bash
 node index.js
 ```
-You should now be able to access the dashboard at <a href="http://localhost:3000">http://localhost:3000</a>
+You should now be able to access the dashboard at <a href="http://localhost:3000">http://localhost:3000</a> or the port you chose to use.

 </br>

 If you ran into any errors or need any further help feel free to ask in the [Discord Server](https://discord.com/invite/w7B5nKB)